Fair Hill International hosts three USEF/USEA Recognized Horse Trials every year.

 Eventing (aka Horse Trials) is best described as an equestrian triathlon.
 The sport originated as a cavalry test and is comprised of three phases: dressage, cross-country, and show jumping.

 Dressage is the first of three phases in eventing competition.
-It consists of an exact sequence of movements in an enclosed arena and scored by a judge or judge
+It consists of an exact sequence of movements in an enclosed arena and scored by a judge or judges.

 Cross-country is the cornerstone of eventing and proves the speed, endurance, and jumping ability of the horse over varied terrain and solid obstacles.
 Cross-country features solid fences as well as natural obstacles such as water, ditches, drops, and banks.
 The phase is ridden at a gallop with exact speed requirements varied depending on the level of competition.